fabiobento512/FRequest/readme.txt

 Description:
 ----------------------------------

-FRequest is a fast, lightweight and opensource Windows / MacOS / Linux desktop program to make HTTP(s) requests (e.g. call REST apis).
+FRequest is a fast, lightweight and opensource Windows / macOS / Linux desktop program to make HTTP(s) requests (e.g. call REST apis).

 The main motivation for the program is to create a similar working software to an IDE but for HTTP(s) apis.
 It should be fast, cross platform, lightweight, practical with a native look.
 Also it is important that project files can be